A fresh take on risk and valuation

 Reduction of the scope of internal rating-based approaches

-• For exposures to large corporates, banks, and other financial sector firms, the A-IRB approach is being phased out.
+• For exposures to large corporates, banks, and other financial sector firms. only F-IRB remains available.

 • The IRB procedures are superseded by the SA approaches for equity exposures.